-I was born and raised in the great state of Georgia, and I currently reside in the Atlanta, Georgia area.
+I was born and raised in the great state of Georgia, and I currently reside in the suburbs of Atlanta, Georgia.
 My family was born and raised in the South too, specifically rural Alabama.
 They had three of their fives kids in that state, and the final two in Georgia.
 My grandparents moved to Georgia because my mom was born sick and required better doctors and housing.

 Although my grandparents weren’t impoverished, they didn’t have access to make the improvements needed for my mom’s care.
 Their home wasn’t insulated for heat and my mom needed the warmth to breathe well.
 Plus, the rural doctor knew he didn’t have access to the medicines and care the cities had.

 I was born in July 1982, and I’m a Leo.
 My mom loved to tell me the story of how she had to take multiple pregnancy tests and finally a blood test to find out she was pregnant with me.
 I guess I was a “ninja fetus.”

 As for siblings, I have a younger brother.
 He was born four years later and is also a Leo!
 So my mom has some head-strong yet competent children.

 After our parents divorce, my mom, brother and I lived with her parents (my grandparents) in their house.
 My uncle was there, and sometimes my aunt (my mom’s younger sister) would come to stay with her three kids.
 To say the house was full was an understatement.
 But we banded together as a family should to help each other out.

 Overall, my brother and I had a good life.
 We not only had the love and support of our mom, but we also attended private school (because my mom didn’t like the public school system in the city) and had access to playing outside, toys and video games.